Less Common Personal Injury Claims

 - False imprisonment.
-A person may seek damages for false imprisonment is he or she is intentionally confined to a bound area without reasonable cause or consent.
+A person may seek damages for false imprisonment if he or she is intentionally confined to a limited area without reasonable cause or consent.
 False imprisonment may involve locking someone in or tying them down, but it may also be accomplished by threats of harm or force.

 - Intentional infliction of emotional distress.
-A person may seek compensation for intentional infliction of emotional distress by showing:
+A person may seek compensation for intentional infliction of emotional distress by showing that: